Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 Pay-as-You-Go vs. Standard Pricing: Which Is Better?

-Toast’s pay-as-you-go option sounds appealing — $0/month software, free hardware upfront.
-But you pay for it in higher processing rates.
+Toast’s pay-as-you-go option sounds appealing, $0/month software, free hardware upfront.
+But you pay for it in a higher processing rate.

 $10,000 $299 $318 PAYG saves $19